desrev3r/chef-gram-captcha/README.md

-# gram-captcha
+# chef-gram-captcha

-!just a simple bot that checks whether a new chat member is a bot
+telegram captcha bot for one of clients